CryptoMorin/XSeries/CONTRIBUTING.md

 Make sure to explain your changes clearly when creating a pull request.
 All the pull requests are merged directly into the master branch.

-This project imports the full Spigot JAR from an unofficial repo as SkullUtils uses `com.mojang.authlib` It's also used for JavaX nullability annotations.
+This project imports the full Spigot JAR from an unofficial repo as `XSkull` uses `com.mojang.authlib` It's also used for JavaX nullability annotations and for easier access to NMS/internal code.

 Do not make any PRs/issues regarding adding support for new Minecraft versions.
 I'll be usually finishing the update within the first week of Paper unstable release.